Paint Or Seek Camouflage Guide

 Eyedropper Sampling

 The eyedropper pulls the exact RGB value from the surface under your crosshair or touch reticle.
-Always sample at the height seekers will see — standing eye level for wall hides, crouch height for low furniture on House, and product-row colors on Grocery Store shelves rather than bare metal frames.
+Always sample at the height seekers will see — standing eye level for wall hides, crouch height for low furniture on Mansion, and product-row colors on Library shelves rather than bare metal frames.

 Sample a large flat region, not a shadow gradient edge.
-Shadows shift across the round on Bank lobby marble; pick a mid-tone patch and adjust Value afterward.
+Shadows shift across the round on Warehouse lobby concrete; pick a mid-tone patch and adjust Value afterward.
 Avoid sampling your own painted avatar — that creates a feedback loop of wrong colors.

 Common eyedropper mistakes